Latest posts by Shruti Baikerikar (see all)

 - 4.2 2.German Chamomile oil (Matricaria chamomilla or Matricaria recutita)

 - 4.5 5.Geranium oil (Pelargonium graveolens)

-- 4.6 6.Myrrh (Commiphora myrrha) and frankincense (Boswellia serrata) oil
+- 4.6 6 and 7.Myrrh (Commiphora myrrha) and frankincense (Boswellia serrata) oil

 - 5 What To Expect From Essential Oils Therapy For Peripheral Neuropathy?

 - 6 How To Make An Effective Essential Oil Recipe For Peripheral Neuropathy and Nerve Pain?

 - 7 How To Apply Essential Oils For Peripheral Neuropathy and Nerve Pain?